JuliaAI/MLJ.jl/docs/src/index.md

 #### Composition 1: Wrapping the model to make it "self-iterating"

-Create a new model that automatically learns the number of iterations, using the `NumberSinceBest(3)` criterion, as applied to an out-of-sample `l1` loss:
+Let's create a new model that automatically learns the number of iterations, using the `NumberSinceBest(3)` criterion, as applied to an out-of-sample `l1` loss: